thisisgurpal/run_results_app/README.md

 # Brief
 * Build a Full-Stack application making my own back end and front end.
 * Use a Python Django API using Django REST Framework to serve my data from a Postgres database.
-* Consume our API with a seperate front-end built in react.
+* Consume our API with a seperate front-end built in React.
-* Have visually impressive design.
+* Have a visually impressive design.

 # Code Installation
 * Clone or download the repo.